Building Large-Scale English-Romanian Literary Translation Resources with Open Models: Conclusion

 The \tinyfabulisttranslationframeworkshort project makes several contributions to the community: the open release of a 15k fable translation dataset, an evaluation toolkit that combines BLEU with multi-dimensional LLM-based assessments, and reproducible pipelines for cost analysis and model fine-tuning.
 We believe these resources will be useful not only for benchmarking translation models but also for broader research into low-resource NLP, narrative understanding, and the interplay between synthetic data and model training.
 For instance, one immediate application of our dataset is to train a bespoke Romanian fable generation model (analogous to TinyFabulist TF-4 in our series roadmap) or to study how exposure to moral stories in two languages might help a model’s reasoning or cross-lingual abilities.

 In terms of future work, several directions emerge.
-First, extending the methodology to other language pairs and genres: could we create a TinyFabulist for, say, Swahili or Vietnamese fables?
+First, \textbf{scaling up human evaluation}: our pilot substudy (Section~\ref{sec:human-substudy}) relied on a single evaluator over 40 fables and was therefore exploratory.
+Having multiple professional translators or bilingual experts evaluate a larger representative sample, with formal inter-rater reliability reported, would further validate these findings and help calibrate the automated metrics for literary domains.
+This could also enable fine-tuning the evaluation model via reinforcement learning from human feedback (RLHF).
+Second, extending the methodology to other language pairs and genres: could we create a TinyFabulist for, say, Swahili or Vietnamese fables?
 How about translating folk tales or poems?
 Each would pose new challenges for LLMs and might require refining the prompt strategies or using different reference models.
-Second, incorporating human feedback: an interesting follow-up would be to have bilingual human evaluators rank a sample of translations from each model, to verify our LLM-judge findings.
-This could also facilitate fine-tuning the evaluation LLM (via reinforcement learning from human feedback, RLHF) to better align with human judgments.
-Third, exploring model fine-tuning more deeply: our work fine-tuned a 1B model out-of-the-box.
-It would be worthwhile to experiment with larger open models (e.g., 7B or 13B Llama variants) fine-tuned on the \tinyfabulisttranslationframeworkshort data, which might significantly improve quality and approach the likes of GPT-3.5.
-We expect the returns to scale here to be promising, given the high quality of the training data.
+Third, exploring model fine-tuning more deeply: our work fine-tuned models up to 12B parameters.
+It would be worthwhile to experiment with larger open models (e.g., 70B variants) fine-tuned on the \tinyfabulisttranslationframeworkshort data, which might further improve quality.
+Given the quality of the training data, scaling to larger models may yield additional gains.

 Finally, we plan to integrate the lessons from \tinyfabulisttranslationframeworkshort into training a fully open Romanian fable generator (TinyFabulist TF-4).
 By having a translated corpus, we can also practice cross-lingual training—perhaps teaching a model to generate fables directly in Romanian by leveraging English data as well.
 Such a model could be the first of its kind to natively produce Romanian moral stories en masse.
 This ties back to our overarching mission: to enable AI that can serve local cultural needs (like Romanian educational content) without being gated by access or cost. \tinyfabulisttranslationframeworkshort is a step in that direction, illustrating that with creativity and careful engineering, the benefits of large language models can be brought to bear on low-resource scenarios in a practical and open manner.